lammps/lammps/doc/src/Howto_type_labels.rst

 keyword to allow creation of type labels in either a default map or an additional map with a mapID.
 The other is via the :doc:`read_data
 <read_data>` command.
 A data file can have sections such as Atom Type
-Labels, Bond Type Lables, etc, which associate type labels with numeric types.
+Labels, Bond Type Labels, etc, which associate type labels with numeric types.
 Only the default label map can be defined in this manner.